Four Reasons to Teach Short Stories at the Start of the School Year

-Starting off the school year with short stories is a great way to engage the learners in your classroom as soon as you are ready to start instruction -whether that be the very first day of school or one week into the school year after some ice-breaker and introductory activities.
+Starting off the school year with teaching short stories is a great way to engage the learners in your classroom as soon as you are ready to start instruction -whether that be the very first day of school or one week into the school year after some ice-breaker and introductory activities.

-When I teach sophomores, I like to start the school year with a short story unit.
+I’ve taught sophomores for more years that I can count, and every single year, I like to begin the school year and teach short stories for my first unit.
 In my classroom, I use my Introduction to Short Stories Unit and my Literary Analysis Sticky Note Unit for short stories, and they work really well together.
-Here are four reasons why it is a smart idea to start your middle school ELA or high school English class with a short story unit.

 Beginning of School Schedule Changes